moexmen/gokit/README.md

 	log.Println(s.ListenAndServe())
 }
 ```

-[Docker Stop](https://docs.docker.com/compose/reference/stop/) has a default timeout of 10 seconds.
-We recommend to use a timeout lower than 10 seconds if you use Docker.
+If you use docker, [docker stop](https://docs.docker.com/compose/reference/stop/) has a default timeout of 10 seconds, the graceful timeout should be set to expire before then.